-Fun of Collecting Still Banks Banks but are Still Banks Worth Collecting?
+The fun of Still Bank collecting, but are Still Banks Worth Collecting?
 To find out if a money bank or still bank is worth collecting you should at least know a little background and history on these unique toys that you just, put your loose change in.

-First and foremost, I don’t know why a still bank are considered and labeled under the heading of “TOYS” So if you see a toy auction in your neighborhood, most likely they will have a variety of coin banks for sale.
+First and foremost, I don’t know why a still bank is considered and labelled under the heading of “TOYS” So if you see a toy auction in your neighbourhood, most likely they will have a variety of coin banks for sale.

 Some say a Still BANKS ORIGINALLY GOES BACK THOUSANDS OF YEARS

 A money bank was originally called a Piggy Bank, and where did the term “Piggy Bank” come from you ask?
 The term supposedly comes from reddish clay used for making pottery in the Middle Ages, called ‘pygg’.
 This type of pottery was called piggery, which was also a place where pigs were kept.
 Supposedly the words got mixed up and by the early eighteenth-century people were making pig-shaped pottery with a hole in the top called a … Pygg-a-BANK.
 (PIGGY BANK)

 NEAT STORY on the original money banks, but are banks worth collecting?